Our Environment

 JBS has a five-pronged approach to combating potential deforestation in our supply chain that is centered on:

-A zero-tolerance deforestation sourcing policy
+Deforestation zero-tolerance sourcing policy

 Supply chain monitoring and enforcement